 Wall, who works with women on financial planning before, during and after divorce, said education and health care costs are also issues in the cost of divorce.
 Many of her clients have two children in private school.
 After divorce they can’t afford to keep the kids in private school, but one of the parents really wants to.
 “Compromise is that they live in a really good school district, with good private schools.
-But the houses there are expensive,” she said.
+But the houses there are expensive,” she says.

-“Future college costs aren’t factored into support in most states, but if you and your soon-to-be ex-spouse can agree on how you will save for your children’s education, it will benefit your children later on,” Wall said.
+“Future college costs aren’t factored into support in most states, but if you and your soon-to-be ex-spouse can agree on how you will save for your children’s education, it will benefit your children later on,” Wall says.

 The American Bar Association (ABA) has no official position on divorce mediation, but Gregg Herman, the chair of the Family Law committee said that the ABA considers mediation a conducive way to resolve family disputes and reach settlement, especially in cases involving children.
 However, Herman advises that, even with mediation, people should consult an attorney.
 And divorcing couples with complications like business valuation or complex custody issues should choose mediators who are attorneys.

-Mediation and arbitration are helpful in the current economy, said California attorney Heicklen, who along with his wife, Clare, a marriage and family therapist, charge $250 per side per hour for a 10-hour minimum mediation session that costs $5,000 instead of the $90,000 per side that he says it would cost a couple for a contested divorce in his state.
+Mediation and arbitration are helpful in the current economy, says California attorney Heicklen, who along with his wife, Clare, a marriage and family therapist, charge $250 per side per hour for a 10-hour minimum mediation session that costs $5,000 instead of the $90,000 per side that he says it would cost a couple for a contested divorce in his state.

 Philip Mulford, who owns Mulford Mediation, said legal costs in Northern Virginia, where his office is located, are less than in California, an estimated $25,000 to $50,000 per spouse, which is why he touts mediation as the better financial option.
-“My mediation clients invariably tell me stories of couples they know who have spent well in excess of $100,000,” he said.
+“My mediation clients invariably tell me stories of couples they know who have spent well in excess of $100,000,” he says.

 When a couple divorces, a big question is what to do with the marital home.
 “Rarely does one of the parties move away while the kids are growing up.
-The separation is just too hard on the family,” she said.
+The separation is just too hard on the family,” says Wall.

-Divorcing couples with home equity can afford to put their home on the market, but usually don’t want to do so, Wall said.
+Divorcing couples with home equity can afford to put their home on the market, but usually don’t want to do so, according to Wall.
 “Most people hate to sell at the low prices they could get, so this is distasteful.
-“As for costs of sale, I don’t see many people doing ‘For Sale By Owner’ in this tough market,” she said.
-The only positive in this scenario: “I do see real estate agents discounting their fees to 4.5 percent or 5 percent rather than the customary 6 percent,” she said.
+As for costs of sale, I don’t see many people doing ‘For Sale By Owner’ in this tough market,” she adds.
+The only positive in this scenario: “I do see real estate agents discounting their fees to 4.5 percent or 5 percent rather than the customary 6 percent,” she explains.

 Jackie Transue at Viridian Services often works with divorcing couples on refinancing mortgages.
-The cost, she said, can include a mortgage tax as well as costs for re-issuing a title policy versus new title, for an appraisal, attorney fees, escrow and recording fees.
-“As a general rule of thumb, I tell clients that usually between three and four percent of the loan amount that will be financed.
-If we can obtain the prior title policy, get a CEMA to eliminate the mortgage tax and finance some of the closing costs, the client can walk away from the closing table with up to 2 percent of the loan amount or $2,000 whichever is lower and still be considered a rate and term refinance which will give them a better rate and terms than a cash out refinance.
+The cost, she says, can include a mortgage tax as well as costs for re-issuing a title policy versus new title, for an appraisal, attorney fees, escrow and recording fees.
+“As a general rule of thumb,” she recommends, “I tell clients that usually between three and four percent of the loan amount that will be financed.
+If we can obtain the prior title policy, get a CEMA to eliminate the mortgage tax and finance some of the closing costs, the client can walk away from the closing table with up to 2 percent of the loan amount or $2,000 whichever is lower and still be considered a rate and term refinance which will give them a better rate and terms than a cash out refinance.”

 According to Thompson, one of the main barriers to refinancing a home in a divorce isn’t the cost it’s the inability of one spouse to get that financing because he or she has been out of the workforce, without an income or a solid credit score, for a long period of time.
 “The ex-spouse who has left the home rarely wants to remain on the mortgage because they don’t want to be on the hook for payments after the divorce.
 They often have their own living buying issues, wanting to establish their own new place to live and don’t want to be looked to for, in essence double mortgage payments,” she says.